 Employers expect that workers will miss a certain number of workdays each year.
-Between sick days, personal days and vacation days, it’s a given that employees will not be at work each and every day.
-When those days off become excessive, it becomes absenteeism and that becomes a problem.
+Between sick days, personal days, and vacation days, it’s a given that employees will not be at work each and every day.
+But when those days off become excessive, it becomes employee absenteeism, and that becomes a problem.

 Absenteeism is an employee’s intentional or habitual absence from work.
 When an employee starts showing a pattern of absenteeism, it can have a major effect on several things.
-Whether it is a decrease in productivity, or forcing someone to handle multiple tasks which lessens their focus on their own job, absenteeism is a problem that can affect the entire company.
-When morale begins to decline due to absenteeism, employers have to determine a course of action.
+Whether it decreases productivity or forces someone to handle multiple tasks which lessens their focus on their own job, employee absenteeism is a problem that affects the entire company.
+When morale begins to decline due to employee absenteeism, employers must determine a course of action.

 “The roles our team members have are intricate and require knowledge of all team members, so when there are absences, it is disruptive.
 The team members who are here feel put out and sometimes stressed.
 They are forgiving and accepting when it is occasional, but when it happens unexpectedly or frequently, there is resentment.
 When the team members feel overworked and have to cover for other team members, they are less ‘happy’ with customers.
 We are also unable to do our ‘above and beyond’ service, which we feel can eventually impact the bottom line.
 If we are not able to reach out to customers for up-sell opportunities and to generate additional business because we are too busy doing other things, it definitely impacts our bottom line.”

 “High absenteeism adversely impacts morale.
 Other employees begin to feel as if they are constantly taking up the slack for those employees who are chronically absent and feel used/taken for granted/taken advantage of.
 These employees can become resentful, angry, and sullen.
 When employees feel this way for extended periods of time, their customer service skills drop, their willingness to contribute plummets, and their interaction with other employees becomes more strained.”